benoitc/gunicorn/docs/source/run.rst

     gunicorn --paste development.ini -b :8080 --chdir /path/to/project

+Or use a different application:

+    gunicorn --paste development.ini#admin -b :8080 --chdir /path/to/project

 It is all here.
 No configuration files nor additional python modules to write !!